syncfusion-content/winui-docs/winui/Polar-Chart/Appearance.md

 Each palette applies a set of predefined brushes to the series in a predefined order.
 [Metro]() palette is the default palette.

-The following code example shows default metro palette for the polar chart series.

 {% tabs %}

 {% highlight xaml %}